threefoldtech/threefold_hub/docs/crisis.md

 The [crisis module](https://docs.cosmos.network/main/modules/crisis/) halts the blockchain under the circumstance that a blockchain invariant is broken.

-some modules have invariants registered like the bank, distribution, staking, and gov modules.
+There are no custom invariants registered butsome modules have invariants registered like the bank, distribution, staking, and gov modules.
 I believe that when the invariant is broken, it's a bug in the the module.
 It can be caused by a bad upgrade for example.
 The crisis module halts the chain so that not a lot is built up upon a bad state of the chain.
 And then it can be hard-forked or upgrade-skipped with proper fixes.

 Don't think they are documented but can be inspected from the source code as in [here](https://github.com/cosmos/cosmos-sdk/blob/main/x/staking/keeper/invariants.go)